Mookie Betts Player Props: Dodgers vs. Royals

 Mookie Betts At The Plate

-- Among qualified batters in MLB play, his batting average ranks 74th, his on-base percentage ranks 29th, and he is ninth in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 54th, his on-base percentage ranks 20th, and he is seventh in the league in slugging.

-- Betts has picked up a hit in 72.7% of his 77 games this year, with at least two hits in 20.8% of them.
+- Betts has reached base via a hit in 57 games this season (of 78 played), and had multiple hits in 17 of those games.

-- He has hit a long ball in 23.4% of his games this season, and 5.7% of his trips to the plate.
+- He has hit a long ball in 24.4% of his games this year, and 6.1% of his trips to the dish.

-- Betts has driven home a run in 30 games this season (39.0%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on six occasions..
+- Betts has driven home a run in 31 games this year (39.7%), including more than one RBI in 19.2% of his games and producing three or more of his team's runs on seven occasions..

-- He has scored in 59.7% of his games this season, with more than one run scored in 15.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.